eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 anchors of the Wallet Provider are included in a Wallet Provider Trusted List.
-During issuance of a PID or an attestation, the PID Provider or the Attestation Provider can use these trust anchors to verify the authenticity of a Wallet Trust Evidence signed by the Wallet Provider, so they can be sure they are dealing with an authentic Wallet Instance from a trusted Wallet Provider.
+During issuance of a PID or an attestation, the PID Provider or the Attestation Provider can use these trust anchors to verify the authenticity of a Issuer Trust Evidence signed by the Wallet Provider, so they can be sure they are dealing with an authentic Wallet Instance from a trusted Wallet Provider.
 See [section 6.6.3.2](#6632-wallet-instance-authenticates-the-relying-party-instance) and \[Topic 9\].
 Similarly, when the Wallet Instance presents a PID or an attestation to